So you’ve got a pile of business cards from prospects, but you haven’t converted them?

-Like many businesses small or large in this soft economy, you’re probably looking for a competitive edge on a tight budget.
+Like many businesses small or large, you’re probably looking for a competitive edge on a tight budget.
 Ignore the hype.
 Don’t take shortcuts.
 It isn’t easy to create luck.

 Here are 10 best marketing tips: